Photos

 Mother: Abigail Hull

-He spent his entire life in Wallingford.
-Eliasaph was a farmer.
+Eliasaph apparently spent his entire life in Wallingford.
+He was a farmer.
 He wrote his will on April 28, 1803 and wrote a codicil to the will on October 3, 1812.
 He died on May 1 (or 15), 1815.

 Eliasaph married Jerusha Mattoon on January 13, 1762 in Wallingford, New Haven Co., Connecticut 30,31.
 She was born on March 25, 1742 in Wallingford, New Haven Co., Connecticut 31.
 She died on November 22, 1827 in Wallingford, New Haven Co., Connecticut 31.
 She is buried in the Center Street Cemetery, Wallingford, New Haven Co., Connecticut.